itchio/butler/docs/pushing.md

 *Limits: there is no way to tag channels with architecture (32-bit vs 64-bit) yet.*

-**Hint: tagging a channel as 'HTML5 / Playable in browser' needs to be done from the itch.io Edit game page, once the first build is pushed.
-The page also needs to be set to 'HTML' rather than the default 'Downloadable'.**

 The general convention for channel names is: lower-case characters, separated by dashes (aka. `kebab-case`).